aimat-lab/ML4pXRDs/README.md

 Make sure to adapt all submit scripts to the exact specifications of your cluster and change the name of the anaconda environment and potentially the path to your `.bashrc` file in all submit scripts.

-- TODO: Change pyxtal to pxrd in those submit scripts

 Each training experiment will put its data (TensorBoard data, logs, checkpoint files) in a separate run directory.
 The current run directory will be printed in the beginning